William Gilham: American Civil War

 In 1861, as the American Civil War broke out, the Confederate Army had a lot of new recruits.
 Promoted to the rank of colonel, Gilham became the Commandant of Camp Lee, at Richmond, Virginia, the camp of instruction for thousands of Virginians.
 Gilham's manual proved to be the ideal book for the training of these young men.

 Col. Gilham briefly commanded a brigade in the field in 1861 and 1862, but returned to teaching at VMI.
 On May 15, 1864, the VMI cadets participated in the Battle of New Market.
 Gilham was present, but did not command the young troops during the battle.
 After Union troops led by Union General David Hunter raided Lexington, and burned buildings at VMI, the VMI cadets were stationed at Richmond for the remainder of the War.
 Major Gilham's house, a campus landmark, was later rebuilt to original specifications after the War.

 Post-war

 After the War, VMI had no money to pay its instructors.
 Gilham went to work in Richmond for Southern Fertilizer Company, which occupied the former Confederate Libby Prison facility near Richmond's Tobacco Row.
 One of the company's products, Gilham's Tobacco Fertilizer, was manufactured there.

-William Gilham died in Vermont on November 16, 1872, aged 54, of undisclosed causes.
-He was interred at Lexington, Virginia's Oak Grove Cemetery.
+William Gilham died in Vermont on November 16, 1872, aged 54.